 - Once you submit a project, you will receive a response about 16 weeks after the project submission date.
 Your schedule must, therefore, take this into account.

-- Your project submission MUST include the application form and the budget plan along with all the information required to perform a sound assessment (documents may be attached).
+- Your project submission MUST include the Application Form, Budget plan and the Work Plan Calendar along with all the information required to perform a sound assessment (documents may be attached).

 - Please read the notes in the sections of the Funding Application Form; they include tips for preparing your project submission.
 If you have any questions while preparing your application, please contact a project officer.

 - Remember that your project assessment will be based on the information contained in the documents you send us.
 This information must, therefore, be clear, accurate, detailed and comprehensive.